 12. Beware of artificially inflated policies

 As with other company expenses, RLP premiums must be justifiable as wholly and exclusively for business purposes.
-Artificially inflated policies solely for tax avoidance may be subject to challenge by HMRC.
+Artificially inflated policies solely for tax avoidance may be subject to a challenge by HMRC.

 Find out more – and get a relevant life cover quote

-For more technical details, including a tax saving example, read our guide to relevant life insurance.
+For more technical details, including a tax-saving example, read our guide to relevant life insurance.

-To get professional advice, and a no-obligation quote, you can get in touch with our long-term partner, Broadbench, using the form below.
+For professional advice, and a no-obligation quote, you can get in touch with our long-term partner, Broadbench, using the form below.

 Hundreds of our visitors have used Broadbench for life insurance advice over the past decade.
 Simply fill in this form, and the team will get right back to you.